 The most important thing to remember is to ask if you are unsure about the level of cover your policy gives you.

-For a checklist to make sure your policy covers everything you will need, follow this link and view the “Q & A” section.
+For a checklist to make sure your policy covers everything you will need, follow this link.

-Specific information detailing what to do if there is a problem with your holiday or travel including making a claim can be found at the following links:
+Specific information detailing what to do if there is a problem with your holiday or travel including if your holiday is cancelled and making a claim can be found at the following links: